gracesopha/OSINT-Gang/twitter/README.md

 ## Output

-It will output the data into a CSV file.
+This script will output 100 tweets that were found using the given keyword.
+It will also filter the tweets to be of the set language (By default English).
+These tweets will be collected into a csv file.

 ## Credits